christianbammann/Super-Resolution-GAN-for-Retinal-OCT-Image-Classification/README.md

 # Super-Resolution GAN for Retinal OCT Image Classification

-This project explores the use of a Super-Resolution GAN (SRGAN) to enhance retinal OCT images and evaluate its impact on binary classification performance between **DME** and **DRUSEN**.
+This project aims to enhance binary classification of retinal OCT images by leveraging a Super-Resolution GAN (SRGAN) to generate high-resolution images from low-resolution inputs.

 ---

 ## Project Objectives